June 2017 Benefits Newsletter

 - Previous NIH Benefits Information – Did You Know?
 E-mails

-The working requirements are as follows:
+The revisions to Form TSP-3 are as follows:

 Questions may be directed to your Benefits Contact.

-6. Employment And Income Verification – Use TALX – The Work Number ®
+6. Employment And Income Verification – Use TALX – The Work Number®

-The Work Number®, is an automated system that provides proof of employment and income to verifiers.
+The Work Number® is an automated system that provides proof of employment and income to verifiers.
 Workforce Solutions is widely known and used by over 50,000 entities including most major financial institutions, mortgage lenders, leasing companies, and private corporations to verify employment and income status of employees.
 The system provides a secure way for verifiers to obtain your employment information and is available 24 hours a day, 7 days a week.
 Before your information can be released to a verifier, you must give your authorization.
 NIH employees can use Workforce Solutions - The Work Number® in two easy steps: